How to Create a Java Package in 2025?

 Step 1: Create a Directory Structure

 Before you write any code, decide the package name which usually follows the reverse domain name convention.
-For example, if your domain is example.com
+For example, if your domain is example.com, your package could be com.example.mypackage.

 -